MarcoSrhl/MLOps-Git-Hooks-Flask-Apps/readme.md

 ## 2. Linting (Ruff)
 Ruff is used to check code style and formatting.
-The configuration is defined in `ruff.toml`.
+The configuration is defined in `pyproject.toml`.

 ## 3. Testing (Pytest)
 Two kinds of tests were added under the `tests/` directory: